Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Once you take this bonus action, you can’t do so again until you finish a Long Rest unless you expend 2 Fey Energy Points (no action required) to restore your use of it.

-# The Best Defense
-Starting at 15th level, you learn that the best defense is to not be there when it happens.
-When you're targeted with a melee attack, you can use your reaction to teleport up to 30 feet to an unoccupied space you can see, potentially negating the attack.
+# Fey Energy Sustainability

-Once you take this reaction, you can’t do so again until you finish a Long Rest unless you expend 2 Fey Energy Points (no action required) to restore your use of it.
+Starting at 15th level, when you finish a short rest, you regain a number of your expended Fey Energy Points equal to your Charisma modifier instead of one.

 # Glamorous Abilities
 Starting at 18th level, you learn additional spells as detailed below.